adnantheanalyst/BostonHousingDataSet_R_Analysis/README.md

 # BostonHousingDataSet_R_Analysis
-Start the R session and make sure there are no objects in the workspace
+First I checked there were any objects in the workspace

 ls()
-Eventually remove existing objects rm(list=ls())
+Eventually removed existing objects rm(list=ls())

-Upload the Boston dataset, that is inside library (or package) MASS. library(MASS) data(Boston)
+Uploaded the Boston dataset, that is inside library (or package) MASS. library(MASS) data(Boston)

-The dataset contains information about 506 houses in the area of Boston.
-For other information about the dataset we can use the help online
+The dataset contained information about 506 houses in the area of Boston.
+For other information about the dataset I used the help online

 ?Boston